 MedlinePlus Genetics provides information about Bladder cancerMore About This Health Condition

 MedlinePlus Genetics provides information about CholangiocarcinomaMore About This Health Condition

-Mutations in the ARID1A gene have been found in many types of cancer, including cancers of the ovaries and lining of the uterus (endometrium) in women and cancers of the kidney, stomach, bladder, lung, breast, and brain.
-These mutations are somatic, which means they are acquired during a person's lifetime and are present only in tumor cells.
-The mechanism by which mutations in the ARID1A gene contribute to cancer is unknown, although it is thought that changes in SWI/SNF complexes are involved.
+Variants in the ARID1A gene have been found in many types of cancer, including cancers of the ovaries and lining of the uterus (endometrium) in women and cancers of the kidney, stomach, bladder, lung, breast, and brain.
+These variants are somatic, which means they are acquired during a person's lifetime and are present only in tumor cells.
+The mechanism by which variants in the ARID1A gene contribute to cancer is unknown, although it is thought that changes in SWI/SNF complexes are involved.
 These changes may impair normal cell differentiation, which leads to the overgrowth of certain cell types, causing cancer.
 Alternatively, abnormal SWI/SNF complexes may disrupt the regulation of genes that help control the growth and division of cells, which leads to cancer.
-It is likely that other genetic changes in addition to ARID1A gene mutations are necessary for cancer development.
+It is likely that other genetic changes in addition to ARID1A gene variants are necessary for cancer development.